- Course: BSc Food Science

 What would you say to students coming to do the same course?

-The course is really science and math based but don't let that freak you out because if you take it slow and go through everything properly you will be able to understand.
+The course is really science and mathematics based but don't let that freak you out because if you take it slow and go through everything properly you will be able to understand.
 Also, everyone here is really helpful if you ever need anything.
 Make sure to voice out your doubts and seek help whenever you are not sure and make use of all the facilities that the school provides you with.
 Other than that, come with an open mind and make the most of your 3 years.